 PHP can be used for web software and web pages as it works with servers.
 This language is known for its easy integration with most modern servers and operating systems.

 PHP is short for Hypertext Preprocessor.
 This is a server-side scripting language used in the development of dynamic websites or web applications.
+It is a key component of the LAMP stack, which includes Linux, Apache, and MySQL.
 PHP integrates with all the main web servers on all the major OS.
 This language is ideal for pages meant to have dynamic content.

 Did you know PHP is free, even though it is not distributed under a General Public License?
 There are over 244 million websites currently using it.